cobanov/personal-image-search-engine/readme.md

   - [ ] Tutorials and descriptive ipynb notebooks.
 - [ ] Make database and table connections generic.
   - [ ] Could be selectable from ui?
+- [ ] Webui Pagination for more images.
 - [x] Configure everything with yaml file.
 - [x] Enable multiprocessing for image reading.
 - [x] Implement multi-GPU support for embedding calculations.